whkane/my-library/README.md

 ## Starting the application

 The application is optimized to run inside a docker container but can be executed also locally.
 The instructions for both methods are listed below.
+<b>Note!
+The application is built in a way that it only accepts JSON file of a certain structure as an input.
+It will not work if the file type is different or if the JSON structure is not similar as in the example, library.json.</b>

 ### Running the application without Docker